frandiox/vue-graphql-enterprise-boilerplate/docs/development.md

 * `src/app.config.js` (provides metadata about your app)
 * `.circleci/config.yml` (assuming you want to automatically [deploy to production](production.md) with continuous integration)

+Optionally, add your environment variables to a `.env` file and they will be included in `process.env` by Webpack.

 ## Installation

 ```sh